ywangnccu/ywang/StunningAlcoholFreeCocktailsRecipes.md

 Ingredients - 6 strawberry, 3 Raspberries, cranberry juice, ice cubes, 5 blueberry, 50ml pomegranate juice, 1/2 teaspoon caster sugar

 In a shaker, muddle fruit and mint leaves with simple syrup.
 Add remaining ingredients to the shaker and fill with ice cubes.
-Shake and strain into a highball glass filled with fresh pebble ice.
+Shake and strain into a cup filled with fresh pebble ice.
 Top with ginger beer.
 Garnish with a mint sprig and powdered sugar.

 ALCOHOL FREE BRAMBLE COCKTAIL RECIPE